alexqxu/cellular-automata-simulator/README.md

 Indicates the edge type of the simulation.
 Inputting a non-negative number will treat all cells beyond the visible edge as that type.
 Inputting a -1 will treat the grid as a toroid, and inputting a -2 will make the grid scale infinitely.

+Percolation must have a border type of 3, or else the system will not generate water from the top.
+It still functions in other ways
+(e.g. if the user clicks on a cell to change it to water).

 #### Mask
 Indicates the neighborhood of each cell.
 Must match in dimension to the maximum number of possible neighbors for the given shape
 (e.g. 12 for triangle) or it will be ignored.
 Put a 0 for every neighbor the cell should ignore, and a 1 for all other neighbors.